The heaviest snowfall in a decade is possible as a wintry blast roils parts of the US

 Disruptions extend southward

-Similar declarations were issued in Kansas, Kentucky, Maryland, West Virginia and in central Illinois cities.
+Similar declarations were issued in Kansas, Maryland, West Virginia and in central Illinois cities.

 Classes canceled

 School closings were likely to be widespread Monday.
-Districts in Indiana, Maryland, Virginia and Kentucky were already announcing cancelations and delays on Sunday afternoon.
+Districts in Indiana, Maryland, Virginia and Kentucky were already announcing cancellations and delays on Sunday afternoon.

 Kentucky’s Jefferson County Public Schools canceled classes, extracurricular activities and athletics Monday for its nearly 100,000 students.
 The day would have been students’ first one back after winter break.